Locally Coherent Parallel Decoding in Diffusion Language Models: Experiments

-We ablate the effectiveness of our soft-conditioning by comparing against hard-conditioning.
-We train a variant of the AR model that conditions only on the hard top-1 token predicted by the DLM, rather than the soft embedding used in \name.
-As shown in Table~\ref{tab:soft_conditioning}, reducing the information content of the interface results in a significant drop in accuracy, confirming Theorem~\ref{thm:soft_vs_hard}, which asserts that the AR model needs the rich signal provided by the soft tokens.
+\rebuttal{ \paragraph{Soft vs. Top-K Conditioning} We ablate the effectiveness of our soft-conditioning by comparing against Top-K-conditioning.
+We train variants of the AR model that conditions only on the top-K token predicted by the DLM, rather than the soft embedding used in \name.
+As shown in Appendix~\ref{app:conditioning-strategy}, reducing the information content of the interface results in a drop in accuracy, confirming Theorem~\ref{thm:soft_vs_hard}, which asserts that the AR model needs the rich signal provided by the soft tokens.
+Furthermore, utilizing boundary tokens (\texttt{<think>} and \texttt{<$\backslash$think>}) to encapsulate these soft embeddings is crucial; removing them increases the converged NELBO from 13.6 to 15.5 for $B=4$. }

+\rebuttal{ \paragraph{AR Model Size} Scaling ablations in Appendix~\ref{app:ar-modelsize} show that larger AR models with 1.7B or 4B parameters provide no consistent accuracy gain.
+Hence, CoDiLA's performance does not rely on a strong AR backbone. }

+\rebuttal{ \paragraph{Candidate Scope} While the main results are based on the local scope, our ablations in Appendix~\ref{app:candidate-scope} confirm that the global scope with \texttt{EOS} penalty works equally well.
+Moreover, extending the local horizon to the full sequence length has a negligible impact on throughput (e.g., $<$15\% when increasing from 10 to 50 blocks).\looseness -1}

+\rebuttal{ \paragraph{Generation of Multiple Blocks} Appendix~\ref{app:multiple-blocks} shows that at equivalent parallelism, generating a single larger block outperforms multiple smaller blocks (e.g., one size-8 block beats two size-4 blocks by 8 pp).
+This confirms that the local coherence achieved by our block structure is an essential ingredient for retaining performance in parallel decoding. }

+\rebuttal{ \paragraph{Generation Order} To ensure our block-wise AR decoding does not impose a strict left-to-right bias on the global sequence, we analyzed \name's generation order.
+We computed the Spearman correlation between the AR generation and \name's sampling order on MBPP.
+As detailed in Appendix~\ref{app:any-order}, the correlation decreases as block size increases, indicating that delegating local dependencies to the AR model preserves the DLM's any-order advantages. }

+\rebuttal{ \paragraph{Throughput at Larger Batch Sizes} While the AR model introduces a minor computational overhead at batch size 1, this cost is fully amortized at a batch size of 8, as shown in Appendix~\ref{app:batch-size}.
+Our central results emphasize on batch size 1 to more directly measure the latency potential of DLMs. }